angelodlfrtr/outline-developer-documentation/docs/vpn/management/dynamic-access-keys.md

 ssconf://keys.example.com/a1b2c3d4e5f6.yml   <- the access key you share
 ```

-The client replaces the scheme back with `https://` before fetching, so the
+The client replaces the `ssconf://` scheme with `https://` before fetching, so the
 host, port, path and query string are all preserved as they are.
 A plain
 `https://` URL is also accepted as a dynamic access key; the `ssconf://` scheme
 exists so that the operating system opens the link with the Outline client